elodieriou/simple_shell/README.md

 * write a function that handle ctrl+c which not quit the program
 * write the main function that execute the simple shell

-__Fifth step:__ a litle bit of writing
+__Fifth step: a litle bit of writing.__
 * write a man page for Simple Shell
 * write a complet README

-__Sixth step:__ check betty warnings
+__Sixth step: check betty warnings.__
-We must satisfy Betty.
+* We must satisfy Betty.
 It was a simple part.
 We know her now ;)

-__General impression__
+__GENERAL IMPRESSION:__
-The most difficult to manage in this project was the memory leaks.
+*__The most difficult to manage in this project was the memory leaks.
 We had to release the memory in the right place.
 This was the last project of the C language.
-Now, we're ready to learn Python!
+Now, we're ready to learn Python!__

 ## Authors